Microchip-MPLAB-Harmony/reference_apps/apps_mpu/sama7g54_ek/sama7g54_ek_blink_led_qspi_xip/readme.md

 Note: ***Boot configuration using Emulation SRAM has to be set every power cycle.*** <br>
       ***User can also write boot configuration packet(BCP) to OTPC(One Time Programmable Memory Controller).
 Refer SAM-BA installation directory on how to write BCP to OTPC***
+Below steps can be used to program BCP to OTPC:
+* sam-ba -p j-link -b sama7g5-ek -a bootconfig -c writecfg:bscr:EMULATION_DISABLED //Disable Emulation
+* sam-ba -p j-link -b sama7g5-ek -a bootconfig -c readcfg:bscr // Read bscr and verify emulation is disabled
+* sam-ba -p j-link -b sama7g5-ek -a bootconfig -c refreshcfg:otp //Refresh otp
+* sam-ba -p j-link -b sama7g5-ek -a bootconfig -c writecfg:bcp-otp:DBGU,QSPI0_IOSET1 // Enable debug, QSPI0 as external NVM
+* sam-ba -p j-link -b sama7g5-ek -a bootconfig -c readcfg:bcp-otp // Read bcp_otp and verify whether QSPI is set as external NVM

 ## Debugging Application Project on MPLAB® X IDE:
 - Open the project (sama7g54_ek_blink_led_qspi_xip/firmware/sama7g54_ek.X) in MPLAB® X IDE.
 - In the project properties, ensure `SAMA7G54` is selected as the 'Device' and for `Connected Hardware Tool`, select connected J-Link debugger with the board to program/debug the application.
 - Build the code.
-The harmony.bin file can be found in your /<project_directory/>/dist/default/production/harmony.bin.
+The harmony.bin file can be found in your \<project_directory\>/dist/default/production/harmony.bin.
 - ***Before debugging ensure that harmony.bin file in your project directory is flashed in the QSPI offset.***
 - Refer the section “SAM-BA Installation and Setup" for initial device setup and tool installation procedure.
 * Use the below sam-ba commands to erase QSPI flash and program the application.